David Gossman - Professional Qualifications

 - Managed the first commercial hazardous waste fuel (HWF) blending facility operating at a cement plant.
 The facility in Paulding, Ohio was the first of its kind with a complete on-site laboratory and storage facility operating in full compliance with RCRA in 1980.

-Here is a complete list of David Gossman's academic
+and a complete list of his academic